dreadflopp/dreadsskyrimbuild_old/README.md

 ## Converting plugins

 Many plugins made for classic Skyrim works without issues with Skyrim Special Edition but the plugin form format (form 43) should be updated to Skyrim SE's form format (form 44).
-To achieve this, simply open the plugin in the Creation Kit and resave it.
+To achieve this, simply open the plugin in the Creation Kit and re-save it.

 Whenever the guide prompts you to convert a plugin, follow these instructions: